lesansley/arh-05/README.md

 - Stored values do not change with re-renders
 - Changing values does not force a re-render
 - The stored value is local to each copy of the component
 - `refs` should be modified in event handlers and effects.
-Avoid setting `ref`s during rendering.
+Avoid setting `refs` during rendering.

 ```
 function MyInput() {